crashoverride777/swifty-sk-scroll-view/README.md

 addChild(moveableNode)
 ```

-Step 3: Init the scroll view helper like so
+Step 3: Init the scroll view helper.
+Create a property like so

 ```swift
 let scrollView: CustomScrollView!
 ```

-and in viewDidLoad like so
+and set the scrollView in viewDidLoad like so

 ```swift